secretGeek/today-i-learned-staging/powershell/profile_4_different_ones.md

  * CurrentUserCurrentHost   This profile applies to the current user and the current host (WindowsPowerShell) only. (i.e. not loaded if you are in ISE or in a third party host, unless they've gone to extra effort.)

+### Create new file, use:

 As mentioned -- the file (and even its containing folder) may not exist for you.

-So to create it, use:
+So you need to know how to create folder and *force* the creation of the folder it is in, if needed:

     New-Item -path {filename} -type file -force

-for example:
+### Create new profile

+This creates a new profile file, and folder if needed

     New-Item -path $profile -type file -force

+## Google for profiles

 To see example profiles on the internet google for either: